Azure/azure-osconfig/docs/modules.md

 The unit-tests for each module link to the module's static library and test that.

-The functional tests exercise the module over its MMI following that module's MIM amd a Module Test Recipe.
+The functional tests exercise the module over its MMI following that module's MIM and a Module Test Recipe.

 The Module Test Recipe is a JSON containing an array of test MIM object payloads to be processed in the order they are listed in the array, from first to last.
 Each test object includes an optional delay to be performed before the next test object if any.